Fdawgs/docsmith/CONTRIBUTING.md

 ## Pull request checklist

-Before submitting a pull request back to the main repository, please make sure you have completed the following steps:
+Before submitting a pull request back to the main repository, please ensure the following steps have been taken:

 1. Pull request base branch is set to `main`.
 All pull requests should be forked from and merged back to `main`
-2. Run `npm test` to check the code adheres to the defined ESLint style and that it passes the Jest tests
+2. Run `npm test` to check the code adheres to the defined formatting style, and that it passes tests
 3. Run `npm run lint:fix` to automatically fix any ESLint errors
 4. Run `npm run lint:prettier:fix` to automatically fix any Prettier errors
 5. Run `npm run lint:licenses` if adding or updating production dependencies to check they use permissive licenses